friendsoftheweb/catalyst/README.md

 $ DEV_SERVER_HOST=`ipconfig getifaddr en0` yarn start
 ```

-Where `en0` is the network device you're using.
+Where "en0" is the identifier for the network device you're using.

 ## Integrating with Rails